Sum-1K/currency_detection_using_YOLO/README.md

 # currency_detection_using_YOLO
-A simple currency note classifier using YOLOv8, which captures image from camera and converts the result to speech
+A currency note classifier using YOLOv8, which captures image from camera and converts the result to speech

 To create a similar model first you must have a dataset in YOLO classifier format